adamwan-nexplore/guidebook-nxp-hk/how-we-develop/code-review.md

 This guide is specific to our team's practices and preferences.

-Check [here](../how-we-develop/application-development.md) for coding standards
+Check [Application Development](../how-we-develop/application-development.md) for coding standards

-Check [here](../how-we-develop/database-design.md) for database design guidelines
+Check [Database Design](../how-we-develop/database-design.md) for database design guidelines

 ## PR Checklist